Kaya identity: Use in IPCC reports

 The Kaya identity plays a core role in the development of future emissions scenarios in the IPCC Special Report on Emissions Scenarios.
 The scenarios set out a range of assumed conditions for future development of each of the four inputs.
 Population growth projections are available independently from demographic research; GDP per capita trends are available from economic statistics and econometrics; similarly for energy intensity and emission levels.
-The projected carbon emissions can drive carbon cycle and climate models to predict future CO_{2} concentration and global warming.
+The projected carbon emissions can drive carbon cycle and climate models to predict future CO_{2} concentration and global warming and is also used in the broader literature on climate change.